 — Book Creator Team (@BookCreatorApp) October 18, 2022

-Dan is the founder of Tools for Schools and the developer of Book Creator.
+Dan is the founder of Tools for Schools and the Chief Product Officer of Book Creator.
 He is married to the children’s author Ally Kennen, and they have 4 great kids.